jononovo/Agent213-v1-Rabbit/client/src/nodes/CONTEXT.md

 ### DO:
 - ✅ Use existing node templates as starting points
 - ✅ Place new nodes in the appropriate category folder
+- ✅ Always use the BaseExecutor pattern in executor.ts
-- ✅ Customize nodes by passing props to BaseNode
+- ✅ Customize node UIs by passing props to BaseNode
 - ✅ Create reusable UI components in the custom_node_ui folder
 - ✅ Document all node interfaces and behavior
 - ✅ Follow file naming conventions (snake_case for files)
 - ✅ Use standardized export patterns in index.ts

 ### DON'T:
-- ❌ Copy and modify the BaseNode component itself
+- ❌ Copy and modify the BaseNode or BaseExecutor components
+- ❌ Create nodes that don't use the BaseExecutor pattern
 - ❌ Create nodes that don't extend from BaseNode
+- ❌ Manually format node outputs (let BaseExecutor handle it)
-- ❌ Override standardized behavior from BaseNode
+- ❌ Override standardized behavior from BaseNode or BaseExecutor
 - ❌ Duplicate functionality that already exists
 - ❌ Place node-specific components in the shared folders